 We have identified multiple solutions to mitigate our systems from having FAD (Fish Aggregating Device) effects.

-The collection timing, currently scheduled for every 6-8 weeks, will also play a part in mitigation efforts.
+That said, we must continue our work and our monitoring efforts to truly understand the behaviors of our system with the natural environment.
+Once we are in a collection phase.
+The collection timing, currently scheduled for every 6-8 weeks, will play a part in mitigation efforts.
 Extracting the plastic from the water will remove some of the food and shelter opportunities that would attract our technology as a FAD.

-As this is a new technology, we will continually monitor our systems while they are in the water.
-We will study the relationship between the marine life and plastic accumulation in order to fine-tune the plastic collection schedule.
+As this is a new technology, we will study the relationship between marine life and plastic accumulation in order to fine-tune the plastic collection schedule.
 This not only improves the collection efficiency but decreases the risk of harm to the natural environment.

 Furthermore, a comprehensive study on fish aggregation is currently ongoing in collaboration with Miami University